Unboxed-Software/solana-course/content/intro-to-anchor-frontend.md

 ## Completed the lab?

-Push your changes to GitHub and [tell us what you thought of this lesson](https://form.typeform.com/to/IPH0UGz7#answers-lesson=774a4023-646d-4394-af6d-19724a6db3db)!
+Push your code to GitHub and [tell us what you thought of this lesson](https://form.typeform.com/to/IPH0UGz7#answers-lesson=774a4023-646d-4394-af6d-19724a6db3db)!